windchime-yk/windchime-yk/README.md

 # Hi there!!:wave:
-I love TypeScript, Vue.js and Deno!!
+I love TypeScript, JSX syntax and Deno!!
 I'm learning English little by little, but for now I'm relying on DeepL translation.

 ## Link